mirexdoors/cian-routes/README.md

 # cian-routes

 ##TL;DR
- - check for cian.ru in background
+ - check for cian.ru in permission
  - popup with dadata inputs
- - save in firebase
+ - save in storage